 Bankruptcy Lawyer New London, CT

 As a bankruptcy lawyer in New London, CT from Eric Lindh Foster Law, LLC knows, those who find themselves in a financial bind may realize that filing for bankruptcy is a necessary step to relieve unmanageable debt and protect themselves from foreclosure.
-While many people may only be familiar with the consequences of bankruptcy, it can actually be a good solution to provide relief to those who are struggling with debt.
+While many people in Connecticut may only be familiar with the consequences of bankruptcy, it can actually be a good solution to provide relief to those who are struggling with debt.
 In fact, bankruptcy may be the most suitable and beneficial option.
 There are many types of solutions to obtain relief from debt, but it is worth exploring if bankruptcy is one that you should consider.
 There are a few types of bankruptcy, so knowing your options will help you make a more informed decision.
 Reach out to a trusted bankruptcy lawyer if you would like to learn if bankruptcy is the right option for you.

 Chapter 7 is the most common type of bankruptcy, as it is the simplest and fastest process compared to other chapters.
 The time it takes for the court to discharge your debts and complete the Chapter 7 bankruptcy process is usually four to six months.
 A chapter 7 case is suited for individuals or business entities that want to eliminate the majority of their debt by liquidating any non-exempt assets.
 Typically, all unsecured debt (or debt without collateral) can be forgiven, but the downside is that you also risk the loss of property.

 To determine eligibility, check if your monthly income is less than the median in your state.
 If it is, you can file.
 If it’s not, your eligibility becomes dependent on your debt-to-income ratio and your disposable income.
 Chapter 7 is designed for those who cannot afford their debt, so it’s possible for you to qualify if you have a high monthly income with little to no disposable income.